harnalashok/LLMs/README.md

 >> Chain of thought
 >> Example of complete prompt
 >>What is Zero-Shot Chain-of-Thought prompting?
->4.
-Prompts for general coding workflows
+>4.Prompts for general coding workflows
 >5.What is RAG